 • Engage in active listening and empathetic communication to understand patients’ emotional and psychosocial needs.
 This may include their coping strategies, mood, self-esteem, social support, family dynamics, and cultural background.
 You should use open-ended questions, reflective statements, and nonverbal cues to elicit and validate their feelings and thoughts and avoid giving advice, judging, or interrupting.

-• Assess patients' spiritual beliefs and values, respecting their unique perspectives and providing spiritual support if desired.
-This may include their religious affiliation, faith practices, the meaning of life, hope, and transcendence.
+• Assess patients’ spiritual beliefs and values, respecting their unique perspectives and providing spiritual support if desired.
+This may include their religious affiliation, practices, the meaning of life, hope, and transcendence.
 You should ask permission before exploring their spirituality and respect their preferences and boundaries.
-If needed, you should also refer them to chaplains, clergy, or other spiritual care providers.
+You should also refer them to chaplains, clergy, or other spiritual care providers if needed.

 • Collaborate with the interdisciplinary team, including social workers, chaplains, and counselors, to better understand patients’ overall well-being.
 This may include their physical, emotional, psychological, social, and spiritual aspects and their personal, family, and community resources.
 You must communicate effectively and regularly with the team members and share your assessment findings and recommendations.
 You should also involve the patients and their families in decision-making and respect their autonomy and dignity.

-The assessment phase of ADPIE is a continuous and dynamic process in which you monitor and update your patients' information and needs throughout their .
+The assessment phase of ADPIE is a continuous and dynamic process in which you monitor and update your patients’ information and needs throughout their hospice care.
 Conducting a thorough and compassionate assessment can provide individualized and holistic care for your patients and help them achieve a peaceful and dignified death.

 Diagnosis: Recognizing Complex Needs